-The proposal to cut BEA in FY18 to \$97 million is very concerning.
-The FY18 proposed reductions-which, according to budget justification document for Congress, include "efforts to separately measure the impact of small businesses on the U.S. economy, the incorporation of enhanced healthcare measures into the core GDP accounts, and trade in services data for dynamic industries of the U.S. economy, including R&D; intellectual property; and financial, health, and IT services"-are each important in their own way.
+We now highlight work that could be carried out with the inflationary increases since FY15 for BEA.
 Healthcare and services, both rapidly growing components of America's economy, require more work to be better included in measures of our economy.
-Further, the disease-based and general healthcare satellites to the national accounts allow for more explicit and area-specific accounting for use in evidence-based healthcare planning and program decision making.
-IT services are relatively new as an important and ever-changing element of GDP, the measurement of which requires special attention for incorporation into accurate GDP estimation.
+The incorporation of disease-based and general healthcare satellites to the national accounts would allow for more explicit and areaspecific accounting for use in evidence-based healthcare planning and program decision making.
+Special attention is required for the incorporation of IT services, a relatively new, important, and ever-changing element of GDP, into accurate GDP estimation.

-For the proposal to dissolve the Economics and Statistics Administration (ESA), we urge the continuation of the Commerce Data Advisory Council (CDAC) and the Commerce Data Service (CDS), two initiatives which have received institutional support from ESA.
+For the FY18 proposal to dissolve the Economics and Statistics Administration (ESA), we again urge the continuation of the Commerce Data Advisory Council (CDAC) and the Commerce Data Service (CDS), two initiatives which have received institutional support from ESA.
 CDAC has brought in expertise from the private sector and academia to maximize the impact of government data on society, and CDS has established a team of in-house data science talent that operates on a shared-services model to help the different bureaus rapidly develop projects central to the Department's mission.
 For example, CDAC and CDS helped launch the Commerce Data Academy, an initiative to educate Commerce employees about how to use the latest data science tools and methods to make better decisions.
+The Federal Economic Statistical Agency Committee is also a vital function of the ESA that should be sustained.
 Should the ESA be dissolved, we request additional funding for the BEA to carry out the functions currently carried out by the ESA on its behalf (e.g., chief finance officer's work.)
+We would also ask the independence of BEA as a federal statistical agency be protected throughout the process.
+The relevant guidance, as you know, is laid out in OMB policy directives-especially Statistical Policy Directive #1-and in the National Academies' Principles and Practices of a Federal Statistical Agency.
+Statistical Policy Directive #3 provides the guidance for the release of the principal economic indicators.

-In short, we believe at least \$105.4 million for the BEA is an essential investment for promoting economic growth and job creation.
-This investment in our information infrastructure-small relative to our multi-trillion dollar economy which it tracks-will repay the public many times over.
+In short, we believe at least \$104 million for the BEA is an essential investment for promoting economic growth and job creation.
+This investment in our information infrastructure-small relative to our multi-trillion-dollar economy which it tracks-will repay the public many times over.

-Thank you for you consideration.
+Thank you for your consideration.

+American Association for Public Opinion

+Research

+American Planning Association

 American Sociological Association

 American Statistical Association

-Association for University Business and
+Association for University Business &

 Economic Research

 Association of Academic Survey Research

 Organizations

-Association of Population Centers

-Association of Public Data Users

-Center for Data Innovation

-Consortium of Social Science Associations

-Council for Community and Economic
+Association of Population Centers Association of Public Data Users Center for Data Innovation Consortium of Social Science Associations Council for Community and Economic

 Research

 Council of Professional Associations on

 Federal Statistics

 Economic History Association

+Industry Studies Association

 National Association for Business Economics

+National Association of Development

+Organizations

 Population Association of America

 State International Development Organizations